nlitwin/ONYX-LIGHTNING/README.md

 ONYX-LIGHTNING
 ==============
 ## Welcome
 Hello and welcome!
 Onyx News aims to provide users with fast, digestible world news.
-Our service is for those who find it hard to keep up on the latest news and would like control over what they see.

-Simply log onto https://sleepy-anchorage-2986.herokuapp.com/ to get started with Onyx News!

-Cheers and Thank you for being a part of Onyx News!

- "Essential, digestible world news selected for you."
+Check out how positive or negative the news is around the world.

+Navigate to http://onyxnews.herokuapp.com/ to get started!

 ## Table of Contents
 1. [Welcome](#welcome)